UAbhati/RestfullBlogApp/README.md

 # RestfullBlogApp
 This is an Blog App.
 It have feature that you can delete Blog, edit them and Add new Blog also....

-You must have node js install for it to work.To make it work First you have to install some usefull npm packages by using following comments:-
+You must have node js and MongoDB install for it to work.To make it work First you have to install some usefull npm packages by using following comments:-

 npm init;